 Contributions to a Florida Prepaid Plan can be made whenever you like.
 There aren’t limitations to how much and how often you need to contribute.

-You can purchase up to 120 hours registration fees, tuition and local fee; and up to 8 semesters of university dormitory coverage.
+You can purchase up to 120 hours of registration fees, tuition, local fees, and up to 8 semesters of university dormitory coverage.

-After you set up your plan, you can set a monthly contribution and put prepaying tuition as part of your monthly budget.
+After setting up your plan, you can set a monthly contribution and put prepaying tuition as part of your monthly budget.

 Pros And Cons Of Florida Prepaid Plan